 With the advent of e-commerce and online shops selling anything you could ever think about buying, some fear for the safety of shopping malls.
-E-commerce in Singapore could especially be a threat, bringing down the malls which the country is, at least in part, famous for.
+E-commerce in Singapore could especially be a threat, bringing down the malls which the country is famous for.

-There have been a number of cities where e-commerce has overtaken the physical means of shopping.
-However, in-depth research into the shopping behaviors and statistics of Singaporean shoppers prove that the physical shopping stores’ performance has improved and that they are here to stay with e-commerce actually augmenting sales.
+There have been a number of cities where e-commerce overtook the physical means of shopping.
+However, in-depth research into the shopping behaviors and statistics of Singaporean shoppers prove that physical stores’ performance has improved.
+Malls are here to stay with e-commerce actually augmenting sales.

-There are 4 main reasons why experts think that shopping malls will still be standing strong in Singapore.
+There are four main reasons why experts think shopping malls will stand strong in Singapore.

 Online and Offline Retail Worlds are not Really Competitors

 Singapore is no different from all other countries in the world.
 With the advent of the digital age, its e-commerce sector is booming.
-Boasting staggering growth of nearly 50% in the past two years, the online retail market in 2015 is estimated to be SG$4.4 billion.
+Boasting staggering growth of nearly 50% in the past two years, the online retail market in 2015 is estimated to be worth SG$4.4 billion.

-The much smaller e-commerce retail scene might be showcasing incredible growth rates, but the physical in-store sales comes out to be the champion in this matchup.
+The much smaller e-commerce retail scene might showcase incredible growth rates.
+But physical in-store sales comes out to be the champion in this matchup.

 An enormous market valued at SG$52.4 billion in 2015, in-store retail sales have shown strong CAGR growth of 8.3% over the past two years and show no signs of stopping.
 To put things into perspective, only 4% of household spending is done online in Singapore.

 E-Commerce in Singapore is Still at an Early Stage

 Singapore is home to a very late e-commerce scene.
-Relative to other countries such as US and UK, much fewer things are done online.
+Much fewer things are done online relative to other countries such as the US and UK.
 The research looked at three key metrics to measure how advanced a country’s e-commerce is.